Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Continuous Time

+As in discrete time, we now consider the evolution equation for the state conditioned on observations.
 Our starting point here is the iteration on measures, the filtering cycle, defined by \eqref{eq:DAsimple}, under the scalings \eqref{eq:rescalings}.
-We assume that $\delta$ is an integer multiple of $\dt$ so that the $\{\tau_k\}$ are a subset of the $\{t_n\}.$ We replace the true observation path $\zd(t)$ by its piecewise linear approximation $\zdd(t)$ based on linear interpolation of values $\{\zd(\tau_k)\}.$ We then have that the implied observation increments $\Delta \zd_{n+1}$ are constant over the time intervals $[t_n,t_{n+1}]$ and are given by
+We assume that $\delta$ is an integer multiple of $\dt$ so that the $\{\tau_k\}$ are a subset of the $\{t_n\}.$ In what follows we will first fix $\delta$ and let $\dt \to 0$; in order to obtain the integer multiple property we thus consider $\dt \to 0$ along a subsequence.
+We replace the true observation path $\zd(t)$ by its piecewise linear approximation $\zdd(t)$ based on linear interpolation of values $\{\zd(\tau_k)\}$.
+To be precise we assume that the derivative is \emph{cadlag}.\footnote{Continuous from the right, limits exist from the left.} We then have that the implied observation increments $\Delta \zd_{n+1}$ are constant over the time intervals $[t_n,t_{n+1})$ and are given by

-In this setting, the operators $P$ and $L_n$, defined by (\ref{eq:DAsimple}a) and (\ref{eq:DAsimple}b), respectively, become
+In this setting, the operators $\op P$ and $\op L_n$, defined by (\ref{eq:DAsimple}a) and (\ref{eq:DAsimple}b), respectively, become